In Exercises 21-28, find the probability and answer the questions... | Channels for Pearson+

 Probability

 Probability is a measure of the likelihood that a particular event will occur, expressed as a number between 0 and 1.
-In the context of guessing a birthday, the probability of correctly guessing a specific date can be calculated by considering the total number of possible outcomes, which is typically 365 for a non-leap year.
-Thus, the probability of guessing correctly on the first try is 1/365, indicating a very low likelihood.
+In this context, it is calculated by dividing the number of favorable outcomes (green peas) by the total number of outcomes (green and yellow peas combined).
+Understanding probability is essential for estimating the chances of obtaining a green pea from the given sample.

 Recommended video: